 The letter that follows is self-explanatory.
 Last October I sent it to Mr. George three different ways – to two email accounts and by post to his office.
 Unfortunately, he has not responded, so after some deliberation I’ve decided to express my concerns publicly.

 I want to emphasize that the issue is not personal: that is, I’m not attacking Mr. George himself, who (according to what I’ve read and heard about him) seems to be a nice, well-intentioned fellow.
 The basic problem, it seems to me, is that one can be well-intentioned and yet play an objectionable role in an economic system that has become unjust and unsustainable – in fact, a challenge to the well-being of all life on this planet.
 Mr. George is an important figure in the “mindfulness in business” movement: as well as being a professor in Harvard’s MBA program, he has written some influential books that emphasize the importance of ethics and mindfulness in the marketplace.
 His position therefore highlights some concerns I have about the role of the “mindfulness movement,” and also has broad implications for socially engaged Buddhism generally.
 I’ve written elsewhere about the fact that today the traditional “three poisons” of greed, aggression, and delusion have become institutionalized as our economic system, militarism, and the media.
-If so, what does that imply for our engaged Buddhist ?
+If so, what does that imply for our engaged Buddhist practice?

 David R. Loy